-Over the years, Keith has captured many different photographs, ranging from modelling shoots, beautiful landscapes to humanitarian disaster relief zones.
+Over the years, I have captured many different photographs, ranging from modelling shoots, beautiful landscapes, friends weddings, to the Royal Navy working in humanitarian disaster relief zones around the world.

-Keith Morgan was born on the Isle of Wight in 1984, living there his whole life up until 2015.
-He joined the Royal Navy in 2003.
-Having had an interest in photography since a young age, it was an amazing journey and opportunity when he joined The Defence School of Photography, course 5300-17 in March 2009.
-It was an intense but thoroughly rewarding course, allowing Keith access to and use of some amazing equipment.
+I was born on the Isle of Wight in 1984 and continued living there up until 2015.
+I joined the Royal Navy in 2003.
+Having had an interest in photography since a young age, it was an amazing journey and opportunity when I joined The Defence School of Photography, course 5300-17 in March 2009.
+It was an intense but thoroughly rewarding course, allowing myself access to and the use of some amazing equipment.

-Keith spent over 7 years as a fulltime photographer in the Royal Navy.
-He travelled the globe and was fortunate to visit such places as the Far East, Australia, South America and finished his final deployment down the Antarctic.
+I spent over 7 years as a fulltime photographer during my 13 year Naval career.
+I travelled the globe and was fortunate to visit such places as the Far East, Australia, South America and finished my final deployment down the Antarctic, onboard the Navy's ice breaker HMS Protector.

-Now, Keith is back in civvy street, and works with the South Central Ambulance Service.
-Responding to 999 calls is a change to taking photos around the world, but he is happy to have his favourite hobby back.
+Now, I am back in civvy street, and work with the South Central Ambulance Service.
+Responding to 999 calls is a change to taking photos around the world, but I am happy to have my favourite hobby back.

 The images on this site were all captured using a wide range of professional camera's and lenses.